"Are those the same shoes from this morning?"

 I enjoyed the riding, it was wonderful to feel so high up on top of Cinder, to feel him change direction when I tugged the reins or veered with my knees.
 I just hoped I would be riding home this year instead of stuck in the never-ending bumping carriage home again this winter on the cobbled and mud roads.

 I saw Brendal as we passed by the training yard swinging his sword.
 We didn't stop there to run around in the yard though.
 Saul led us around the path through the trees to the side of the mansion and down the road to the gate.

 We started riding through Seventhill, which was mostly just fences and trees from the road.
-We didn't ride on the main road that went from West Gate all the way into the dukedom, but on the roads that skirted the mansions here.
+We didn't ride on the main road that went from West Gate all the way into the duchy, but on the roads that skirted the mansions here.